-Rural Ohio county shows the impact of opioid influx
+A community ponders role of drugmakers in opioid struggle

-JACKSON, Ohio (AP) — The numbers are staggering: An average yearly total of 107 opioid pills per resident were distributed over a seven-year period in this rural county deep in Appalachia.
+JACKSON, Ohio (AP) — The numbers are staggering: An average yearly total of 107 opioid pills per resident were distributed over a seven-year period in this rural Appalachian county.

 The newly released federal data is shocking even to people who live here in Jackson County, where nearly everyone seems to have known someone who died from drug-related causes.
 Five children in one elementary school class were said to have lost a parent to an overdose death this past academic year.